apache/cassandra/doc/source/development/patches.rst

 .. hint::

    Not sure what to work?
-Just pick an issue tagged with the `low hanging fruit label <https://issues.apache.org/jira/secure/IssueNavigator.jspa?reset=true&jqlQuery=project+=+12310865+AND+labels+=+lhf+AND+status+!=+resolved>`_ in JIRA, which we use to flag issues that could turn out to be good starter tasks for beginners.
+Just pick an issue marked as `Low Hanging Fruit <https://issues.apache.org/jira/issues/?jql=project%20%3D%20CASSANDRA%20AND%20Complexity%20%3D%20%22Low%20Hanging%20Fruit%22%20and%20status%20!%3D%20resolved>`_ Complexity in JIRA, which we use to flag issues that could turn out to be good starter tasks for beginners.

 Before You Start Coding
 =======================

 Although contributions are highly appreciated, we do not guarantee that each contribution will become a part of Cassandra.
-Therefor it's generally a good idea to first get some feedback on the things you plan to work on, especially about any new features or major changes to the code base.
-You can reach out to other developers on the mailing list or IRC channel listed on our `community page <http://cassandra.apache.org/community/>`_.
+Therefore it's generally a good idea to first get some feedback on the things you plan to work on, especially about any new features or major changes to the code base.
+You can reach out to other developers on the mailing list or :ref:`Slack <slack>`.

 You should also
  * Avoid redundant work by searching for already reported issues in `JIRA <https://issues.apache.org/jira/browse/CASSANDRA>`_